-These new regulations would require firms to appoint a Chief Information Security Officer as well as implement a new multi-layered process for allowing employees and customers’ access into their systems.
+These new regulations would require firms to appoint a Chief Information Security Officer as well as implement a new multi-layered process for allowing employees and customers’ access to their systems.

 As of now, the proposed regulations are not concrete and are still up for debate, but this does not mean that financial institutions have any more time to waste regarding poor cyber security procedures.
 As the financial industry continues to be a prime target for attacks, it’s important that these institutions realize that they could very well be the next firm to suffer a devastating data breach if not taking this issue seriously.